Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Superhero: The Trope Codifier for all teenage superheroes.
 He is a teenage rookie who is just learning the basics of the superhero work.

 - Super Speed: While not a speedster like, say, Quicksilver, Peter can move around the battlefield beyond most Avengers' ability to keep up.
-In spite of only being fifteen, he already outruns the Olympic-level Black Widow without much trouble.
+In spite of only being a fifteen at the time of Civil War, he's already able to outrun the Olympic-level Black Widow without much trouble.

-- Super Strength: As demonstrated in Captain America: Civil War, he can stop a car moving at high speed dead in its tracks by mere strength (which is what brought him to Iron Man's attention).
+- Super Strength: Spider-Man is incredibly powerful in spite of his young age (rivaling Captain America and Black Panther's abilities in most situations, but greatly exceeding them in moments of great distress, such as when he lifted the rubble of a collapsed building off of himself).
+As of Endgame, the only Avengers that have a significantly greater level of unassisted physical strength are easily the biggest powerhouses of the team: Thor, Hulk, and Captain Marvel.
+As demonstrated in Captain America: Civil War, he has stopped a 3000-pound car at a speed of 40 mph dead in its tracks by mere strength (which is what brought him to Iron Man's attention).
 He can easily catch one of the Winter Soldier's punches, and is more giddy about being punched with a metal arm than actually bothering to put effort into blocking it.
 (Compare that to Black Panther, who had to focus to stop the Winter Soldier's punch.)
-During the airport battle, he lifts an entire passenger stairway that is dropped on him, albeit with great effort.
-He has also stopped a 3000-pound car at a speed of 40 mph and pushed it back swiftly.
+During the airport battle, he lifts an entire passenger stairway that is dropped on him, albeit with great effort, and in Homecoming, he's able to lift an entire collapsed building off of himself with a bit of adrenaline.
+He even stopped Cull Obsidian's Grappling Hook/Axe from smashing into Iron Man with almost no effort in Avengers: Infinity War, a being whose strength was more than a match for Bruce Banner in the Hulkbuster Armor.
 His minimum strength has been calculated to be sufficient to lift weights as high as 27 tons, possibly more.

-- Super Toughness: He's a lot tougher than a normal human, shrugging off attacks that incapacitate or kill ordinary men with little more than a few superficial bruises and also functioning at high altitudes with little in the way of protection with only some difficulty.
-In Infinity War he takes hits from Thanos himself and still stands, despite the Mad Titan beating up the Hulk himself.
-Justified somewhat, given that he's wearing the Iron Spider armor.
+- In Avengers: Infinity War, he's shown functioning at high altitudes with little in the way of protection, with only some difficulty.
+He also takes hits from Thanos himself and still stands, despite the Mad Titan beating up the Hulk himself.
+(Justified somewhat, given that he's wearing the Iron Spider armor.)

 - Survivor's Guilt: After the events of Endgame, Peter is still grieving Tony's death as of Far From Home, and while he wants to be the new hero the people needs, he's not sure if he can even live up to the legacy that Tony left behind.